BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 Every model with this Magical Power will have a bracket after Fury denoting the models that will be affected by the power (e.g., Fury (Goblin)).
 This power targets all friendly models within 6" that are included in the bracket.
 Whilst this power is in effect, all targets will automatically pass any Courage tests they are required to make.
 In the case of Cavalry models, a degree of common sense is required when applying this effect.

-**Channelled** â€“ Additionally, each time a target suffers a Wound whilst within range of at least one friendly model that has cast Fury, roll a D6.
+**Channelled** — Additionally, each time a target suffers a Wound whilst within range of at least one friendly model that has cast Fury, roll a D6.
 On the roll of a 6, the target ignores the Wound exactly as if a point of Fate had been spent.
 This roll is taken immediately after the Wound has been suffered, can be taken before Fate rolls are made and Might may be used to influence it.

 #### IMMOBILISE/TRANSFIX

 **DURATION: TEMPORARY**

-*The victimâ€™s limbs become as heavy as lead, leaving them rooted to the ground.
+*The victim's limbs become as heavy as lead, leaving them rooted to the ground.
 Defending themselves becomes more difficult, leaving them susceptible to attack or unable to keep up with their allies.*

 This power targets one enemy model within range.
 While this power is in effect, the target model may not move (except to Back Away should they lose a Fight), shoot, cast Magical Powers, declare Heroic Actions, call a Stand Fast! or use Active abilities and may not Strike if they win a Duel.

-**Channelled** â€“ Additionally, while this power is in effect, the target will halve their Fight and Attacks characteristics (rounding up).
+**Channelled** — Additionally, while this power is in effect, the target will halve their Fight and Attacks characteristics (rounding up).

 #### INSTILL FEAR